It would be 'stupid' not to maintain good relations with army: Imran Khan - ExBulletin

 It would be 'stupid' not to maintain good relations with army: Imran Khan

-PTI founder Imran Khan pauses as he speaks with Reuters during an interview, in Lahore, Pakistan, March 17, 2023.
-Reuters”We are proud of our soldiers and our armed forces,” Imran Khan says.
-The former prime minister says his criticism is aimed at individuals, not the military.
-“The miscalculations of leaders should not be held against institutions.”

-ISLAMABAD: Pakistan Tehreek-e-Insaf (PTI) founder Imran Khan, who blames the military for his ouster and 12-month imprisonment on what he calls trumped-up charges, has said it would be “stupid” not to have “excellent” relations with the military.
+ISLAMABAD, AUGUST 4: Pakistan Tehreek-e-Insaf (PTI) founder Imran Khan, who blames the military for his ouster and 12-month imprisonment on what he calls trumped-up charges, has said it would be “stupid” not to maintain “excellent” relations with the military.

 Ahead of the anniversary on Monday of his imprisonment on dozens of charges ranging from corruption to leaking state secrets, Khan also said in a written response to questions from Reuters that he held no grudge against the United States, which he has also held responsible for his ouster from power in 2022.